sholtodouglas/fencing-AI/README.md

 ## Creating the fencing clips database

 - Typing in progress, should be up within the next few days!
+In short, I downloaded all the fencing clips from various world cups, and used OpenCV to cut up the video into short clips preceding each time the scoreboard lit up.
+Then, I trained a small logistic classifier to distinguish when the numbers on the scoreboard changed.
+In certain situations (only when both people hit and at least one of them was on-target), the ref has to make a decision.
+In these, depending on how the scoreboard changes we can auto-label the clips with who's hit it was.
+All the clips with only one hit are discarded because they can't be auto-labelled.